 A significant number of spouses and parents who are sole providers for their families obtain long-term disability insurance to provide peace of mind.
 The primary function of this form of coverage is to replace some amount of your lost income if you become unable to work for a prolonged period of time.
 Most individuals who have paid premiums and otherwise complied with the terms of their policy expect their coverage to take affect when the unexpected occurs.
 However, insurance companies have strong financial incentives to make these claims go away without paying the benefits specified in the policy.
-As Florida long-term disability insurers face declining profits and rising payouts, the law has become stricter in terms of requiring carriers to pay valid claims.
-This blog post provides an overview of strategies used by Florida insurance companies to take advantage of policyholders.
+This blog post provides an overview of strategies used by insurance companies to take advantage of policyholders.

-Asserting a Generic Claim Denial: Insurance carriers routinely engage in a classic case of “hide the ball” crouched in the vague or ambiguous language of a claim denial.
-Insurance carriers will often provide a fairly “pro forma” denial letter that will attempt to shift blame to the insured by citing a failure to provide sufficient evidence establishing disability under the terms of the policy.
+Asserting a Generic Claim Denial: Insurance carriers will often provide a fairly “pro forma” denial letter that will attempt to shift blame to the insured by citing a failure to provide sufficient evidence establishing disability under the terms of the policy.
 Despite this basis for denying the claim, the insurer will not provide specifics about the needed information or identify the documentation that is missing.
 The tone of the denial might well create the impression that you only need provide a little more information and suggest that you forward diagnostic imaging tests, blood tests, medical reports, etc. This approach is designed to lull the claimant into appealing the denial without the benefit of legal counsel.
-A final denial typically forecloses the option to present supplemental evidence even if an insured later files a lawsuit.
+A final denial following an appeal typically forecloses the option to present supplemental evidence even if an insured later files a lawsuit.
 Therefore, the insurer would prefer that the policyholder decide what to submit rather than an experienced long-term disability attorney who has successfully appealed many such denials.

 Disregarding the Impact of Pain Medication: Long-term disability insurers frequently assume that an insured can return to work with the assistance of drugs to manage pain.
 However, this basis for denial does not take into account the side effects of pain medications.
 Powerful narcotics prescribed to alleviate pain might interfere with your ability to safely operate a motor vehicle.
 If you live in an area with poor public transportation, the side effects of pain drugs might prevent you from commuting to work.
 Even if you can still drive a vehicle or alternate transportation is arranged, you might be unable to engage in work because the pain medication interferes with the concentration or mental clarity needed to effectively perform your job duties.